jennytong34/ML_LR_OCR_effects_NZ/README.md

 Update 230222:

-New file: OCR.ipynb
+New file: CPI.ipynb

-In the file, you will find coef and R Square of
+In this file, you will find coef and R Square of the LR Model tested on CPI and OCR data.
+The figures show that there are positive correlation between OCR and CPI, however, very low Rsquare indicates that LR is not a fit model to train these data.
+I will update this project with fitter models.